The Academic Curriculum

 - Predicting – making a forecast of future events or conditions expected to exist

 Our students engage in a course of study based on the New York City Science Scope and Sequence.
 In addition, our science classes are designed to support our students as they meet the Common Core Science Literacy Standards.
 Students draw information from close readings of multiple digital and print sources.
 They summarize these texts in order to make inferences and draw conclusions.
 Students often communicate their learning in a variety of formats: oral presentations, written reports, argument writing, and other applicable genres.
-Student presentations are showcased during school-wide events such as Open Class Week and First Friday assemblies.
+Student presentations are showcased during school-wide events such as Open Class Week and Thursday assemblies.

 The aim of Social Studies is to understand the relationships between people, cultures, and society.
 Our 4th and 5th grade students pursue this aim by engaging in a Social Studies program that is designed to help them make sense of the world in which they live.
 We strive to teach this content area in a way that allows our students to make connections between the major ideas explored in class and their own lives outside of school.
 We want to instill in them an understanding and vision of themselves as active members of a global community.
 Teachers design lessons that require students to think like historians, raise questions, think critically, consider many perspectives and gather information to draw conclusions.
 Some topics explored by our fourth and fifth graders include: